What is Buprenorphine?

 - Subutex (bup) brand tablets discontinued in the US in 2009.
 Generics available.

-- Zubslov, brand name bup/nx tablet better bio-availability, lower dose, with better taste. - site
+- Zubslov, brand name bup/nx tablet better bio-availability, lower dose, with better taste. - savings card - website

 - Probuphine Bup 6 month implant, rejected by FDA.
 More research needed expected approval in 2016